Last Updated on November 13, 2018 by Dave Farquhar

 Re-branding and IPO

 In 1988, PC’s Limited changed its name to Dell Computer Corporation, taking on the name of its founder and it went public, raising $30 million in its IPO and hitting a market capitalization of $85 million.
 By 1992, it was a Fortune 500 company, making the 27-year-old Michael Dell the youngest Fortune 500 CEO ever at the time, marking a pivotal time in the history of Dell computers.
+And it was Dell who successfully challenged TI’s patents regarding the microprocessor, dating back to some early-70s cooperation with Intel.

 But Dell quickly hit a few bumps in the road.
 It experimented with selling computers at retail, but couldn’t compete with Compaq’s name recognition and Packard Bell‘s cutthroat pricing.
 Quality control issues also forced Dell to withdraw its laptops from the market for a time.
 Dell brought in some outside management and pulled out of retail.